iamorphen/amari_shinbun_archie_zola/README.md

 # Your Google Analytics ID.
 ga = "XXXX-XXXXX"

-# Config your supported languages.
+# Configure your supported languages.
 At least one is required.
 [extra.translations]
 languages = [{name = "en", url = "/"}]

-# Configure the multi-language menu and other text.
+# Configure the multi-language menu and other site text.
 [[extra.translations.en]]
 show_more = "Read more ⟶"
 previous_page = "← Previous"